PaulVanSchayck/alberto/svg/README.md

   bigger there by making the viewBox bigger
 * Remove any clipPaths from being used.
 This will mess up IE when they remain.
 * The top level SVG element should not contain any custom namespace (attributes with : in it) for the SVG export to work in IE.
+* Tissues should be grouped in a <g> with a class specified.
+This <g> should control the fill color

 Optimization
 ------------